 Barred Grass Snake, Common Lizard and Slow-worm can be found in both greenfield and brownfield sites, being relatively widespread throughout the South-West.
 Habitats often associated with these species include rough grassland, former or overgrown residential gardens, scrubland, and brownfield sites.

-Tor Ecology are able to provide a comprehensive service with regards to formulating mitigation strategies relating to the presence of reptiles on proposed development sites, including the following aspects:
+Tor Ecology are able to provide a comprehensive service with regards to formulating and implimenting mitigation strategies relating to the presence of reptiles on proposed development sites, including the following aspects:

 - Supply of all required equipment and provision of highly experienced staff;

 - Undertaking the initial presence / absence surveys to establish the need to mitigate;

 - Advice and input on your programme of works and the implications of any proposed mitigation;

 - Identifying potential receptor sites for translocations where required and agreeing these with the local authority on your behalf;